Acme United (NYSEAMERICAN:ACU) Earns Hold Rating from Analysts at StockNews.com

-StockNews.com assumed coverage on shares of Acme United (NYSEAMERICAN:ACU – Get Rating) in a research note published on Thursday.
-The firm issued a hold rating on the stock.
+StockNews.com initiated coverage on shares of Acme United (NYSEAMERICAN:ACU – Get Rating) in a research note issued to investors on Wednesday.
+The brokerage issued a hold rating on the stock.

-Acme United (NYSEAMERICAN:ACU – Get Rating) last posted its quarterly earnings data on Friday, April 22nd.
-The company reported $0.22 EPS for the quarter, missing analysts’ consensus estimates of $0.65 by ($0.43).
-The business had revenue of $43.33 million during the quarter.
-Acme United had a return on equity of 19.21% and a net margin of 7.54%.
+Acme United (NYSEAMERICAN:ACU – Get Rating) last issued its quarterly earnings results on Friday, April 22nd.
+The company reported $0.22 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.65 by ($0.43).
+Acme United had a net margin of 7.54% and a return on equity of 19.21%.
+The company had revenue of $43.33 million for the quarter.

-A number of hedge funds and other institutional investors have recently added to or reduced their stakes in the stock.
-Renaissance Technologies LLC increased its holdings in shares of Acme United by 4.3% in the third quarter.
-Renaissance Technologies LLC now owns 187,695 shares of the company’s stock worth $6,145,000 after acquiring an additional 7,800 shares in the last quarter.
-Advisor Group Holdings Inc. boosted its position in shares of Acme United by 64.4% during the third quarter.
-Advisor Group Holdings Inc. now owns 2,785 shares of the company’s stock worth $91,000 after buying an additional 1,091 shares during the period.
-Ridgewood Investments LLC boosted its position in shares of Acme United by 94.5% during the fourth quarter.
-Ridgewood Investments LLC now owns 22,999 shares of the company’s stock worth $775,000 after buying an additional 11,174 shares during the period.
-Dimensional Fund Advisors LP boosted its position in shares of Acme United by 0.9% during the third quarter.
-Dimensional Fund Advisors LP now owns 178,290 shares of the company’s stock worth $5,837,000 after buying an additional 1,671 shares during the period.
-Finally, BlackRock Inc. boosted its position in shares of Acme United by 443.2% during the third quarter.
-BlackRock Inc. now owns 6,545 shares of the company’s stock worth $214,000 after buying an additional 5,340 shares during the period.
+Institutional investors have recently modified their holdings of the business.
+UBS Group AG acquired a new position in Acme United during the 3rd quarter valued at approximately $31,000.
+Morgan Stanley increased its stake in shares of Acme United by 183.6% in the second quarter.
+Morgan Stanley now owns 709 shares of the company’s stock worth $32,000 after acquiring an additional 459 shares during the period.
+Advisor Group Holdings Inc. increased its stake in shares of Acme United by 64.4% in the third quarter.
+Advisor Group Holdings Inc. now owns 2,785 shares of the company’s stock worth $91,000 after acquiring an additional 1,091 shares during the period.
+BlackRock Inc. increased its stake in shares of Acme United by 443.2% in the third quarter.
+BlackRock Inc. now owns 6,545 shares of the company’s stock worth $214,000 after acquiring an additional 5,340 shares during the period.
+Finally, State Street Corp increased its stake in shares of Acme United by 16.6% in the first quarter.
+State Street Corp now owns 8,195 shares of the company’s stock worth $278,000 after acquiring an additional 1,165 shares during the period.
 Institutional investors and hedge funds own 59.98% of the company’s stock.

 Acme United Corporation supplies first aid and safety, cutting, sharpening, and measuring products to the school, home, office, hardware, sporting goods, and industrial markets in the United States, Canada, Europe, and internationally.
 The company offers scissors, shears, knives, rulers, pencil sharpeners, paper trimmers, safety cutters, lettering products, glue guns, and other craft products under the Westcott brand name; and cutting tools under the Clauss brand.